-- 1. An eligible employee who is the spouse, son, daughter, parent, or next of kin of a covered servicemember shall be entitled to a total of 26 work weeks of leave during a 12-month period to care for the servicemember.
+- An eligible employee who is the spouse, son, daughter, parent, or next of kin of a covered servicemember shall be entitled to a total of 26 work weeks of leave during a 12-month period to care for the servicemember.
 The leave described in this paragraph shall be available only during a single 12-month period.
 For purposes of this leave, the need to care for a servicemember includes both physical and psychological care. - 2.
 During a single 12-month period, an employee shall be entitled to a combined total of 26 work weeks of leave under Paragraphs IV.A. and IV.C. above. - 3.
 The 12-month period referred to in this section begins on the first day the eligible employee takes leave to care for a covered servicemember and ends 12 months after that date. - 4.
-Eligible spouses employed by the school district are limited to an aggregate of 26 weeks of leave during any 12-month period if leave is taken for birth of the employee's child or to care for the child after birth; for placement of a child with the employee for adoption or foster care or to care for the child after placement; to care for the employee's parent with a serious health condition; or to care for a covered servicemember with a serious injury or illness. - 5.
-The school district may request or require the employee to substitute accrued paid leave for any part of the 26-week period.
+Eligible spouses employed by CCS are limited to an aggregate of 26 weeks of leave during any 12-month period if leave is taken for birth of the employee's child or to care for the child after birth; for placement of a child with the employee for adoption or foster care or to care for the child after placement; to care for the employee's parent with a serious health condition; or to care for a covered servicemember with a serious injury or illness. - 5.
+CCS may request or require the employee to substitute accrued paid leave for any part of the 26-week period.
 Employees may be allowed to substitute paid leave for unpaid leave by meeting the requirements set out in the administrative directives and guidelines established for the implementation of this policy, if any.
-Employees eligible for leave must comply with the family and medical leave directives and guidelines prior to starting leave.

-- 6. An employee will be required to submit sufficient medical certification issued by the health care provider of the covered servicemember and other information in support of requested leave and eligibility for such leave under this section within 15 days from the date of the request or as soon as practicable under the circumstances. - 7.
+Employees eligible for leave must comply with the family and medical leave directives and guidelines prior to starting leave. - 6.
+An employee will be required to submit sufficient medical certification issued by the health care provider of the covered servicemember and other information in support of requested leave and eligibility for such leave under this section within 15 days from the date of the request or as soon as practicable under the circumstances. - 7.
 The provisions of Paragraphs IV.A.7., IV.A.10., IV.A.12., IV.A.13., and IV.A.14. above shall apply to leaves under this section.

-V. OTHER
+IV.
+OTHER

-- A. The provisions of this policy are intended to comply with applicable law, including the FMLA and applicable regulations.
+- a.
+The provisions of this policy are intended to comply with applicable law, including the FMLA and applicable regulations.
 Any terms used from the FMLA will have the same meaning as defined by the FMLA and/or applicable regulations.
-To the extent that this policy is ambiguous or contradicts applicable law, the language of the applicable law will prevail. - B. The requirements stated in the collective bargaining agreement between employees in a certified collective bargaining unit and the school district regarding family and medical leaves (if any) shall be followed.
+To the extent that this policy is ambiguous or contradicts applicable law, the language of the applicable law will prevail. - b.
+The requirements stated in the collective bargaining agreement between employees in a certified collective bargaining unit and CCS regarding family and medical leaves (if any) shall be followed.

-VI.
-DISSEMINATION OF POLICY
+V. DISSEMINATION OF POLICY

-- A. A poster prepared by the U.S. Department of Labor summarizing the major provisions of the Family and Medical Leave Act and informing employees how to file a complaint shall be conspicuously posted in each school district building in areas accessible to employees and applicants for employment. - B. This policy will be reviewed at least annually for compliance with state and federal law.
+A. This policy shall be conspicuously posted in CCS' building in areas accessible to employees.

+B. This policy will be reviewed at least annually for compliance with state and federal law.

 Legal References: Minn.
-Stat. §§ 181.940-181.944 (Parenting Leave and Accommodations)
+Stat. §§ 181.940-181 (Parenting Leave)